Pathways to making change

-These clinically reviewed resources can help young people feel able to make a difference when learning about the difficult topics of climate change and biodiversity loss, and therefore have the potential to positively impact their wellbeing.
+These clinically reviewed classroom activities help young people feel empowered to make a positive difference when learning about the challenging topics of climate change and biodiversity loss, supporting both wellbeing and a sense of agency.

 ©Trustees of the Natural History Museum.
 Licensed under CC BY-NC-SA 4.0.